KDE/documentation-docs-kdenlive-org/glossary/useful_information/smooth_keyframe_interpolation.rst

    1. first keyframe: smooth,
    2. second keyframe: interpolated(!),
    3. third keyframe: smooth,
-   4. forth keyframe: interpolated (albeit that does not really matter if there are no further keyframes).
+   4. fourth keyframe: interpolated (albeit that does not really matter if there are no further keyframes).

    So great!